What is Sexual Harassment under Alaska Law?

 First, employers who are located in Anchorage can be required to create and visibly post company policies regulating sexual conduct.
 These policies may include contact information for an employee to report sexual harassment, the procedure for handling such claims, and the corrective measures for when a claim is proven.

 Additionally, federal and Alaska laws create specific agencies which are responsible for handling sexual harassment cases.
 The agencies are given authority to investigate workplaces in Anchorage to determine if the incidents alleged in the complaints they receive are true.
-Also, under these laws, employers may not fire or retaliate against any employee who has alleged sexual harassment in a claim.
+Furthermore, under these laws, employers may not fire or retaliate against any employee who has alleged sexual harassment in a claim.

 How can a Alaska attorney help?